OpenTransfr/Core/docs/index.rst

 **Issuer**:

-1. At some point in the past, a currency is spontaneously created on the network by it's issuer.
+1. At some point in the past, a currency is spontaneously created on the network by its issuer.
 The issuer is usually a Central Bank.
 2. The issuer then would typically swap the cryptographic version of their currency for the traditional one with a Bank.
-How they approach this entirely depends on the issuers policies.
+How they approach this entirely depends on the issuer's policies.
 3. Banks now have reserves of the cryptocurrency form.
 They can internally manage these reserves as they wish (i.e. in essentially the same way they already do).

 .. image:: images/Merchant-Overview.png